 - Old Southern Dairy Barn– See & learn how a family milked cows and made dairy products

 - Vintage Farm Barns– Beside cows, other animals like horses and chickens were kept by families for eggs and meat.
 Those animals would be housed in these buildings.

 - Out House– Reminiscent of the days of yesteryear, before 1900 even the most affluent in society had an outhouse on premises.

 - Walker Hill Museum– This 15,000 sq. ft. museum houses a rare collection of exhibits that allows you to experience the 1900s through a myriad of perspectives.

 Please allow 1 1/2 hours for a complete tour of Walker Hill’s exhibits and grounds.
 Walker Hill is open on weekdays by appointment only.
 Please call us at 678-643-1796 to schedule your visit.
-Tours are available for a donation of $10 per adult, $5 for students, or $20 for a family (2 adults and children under 12).
-Free admission for children under 12 with an adult admission.
-Your tour includes a ride on the carousel as well as something special to remember your visit by.
+Self-guided tours are available for a donation of $10 per person (10+ visitors), $15 per person (5-9 visitors), $20 per person (1-4 visitors).
+Free admission for children under 5 with an adult admission.
+Your tour includes a ride on the “Little Beauty” carousel as well as something special to remember your visit by.
 Special group pricing available- call for pricing.